Assume Form: Promotion and release

-In December 2018, James Blake announced a tour of North America beginning in Atlanta in February 2019 and ending in Los Angeles the following month.
+In December 2018, Blake announced a tour of North America beginning in Atlanta in February 2019 and ending in Los Angeles the following month.
 People who had purchased tickets for the North America tour also received a copy of his forthcoming album.
 Later that month, Blake teased new material with American rapper and multi-instrumentalist André 3000 during a show in Brooklyn.

 On 3 January 2019, a French Amazon pre-order page of the album surfaced online, including details such as its release date, track listing, and featured artists, thus revealing that the single "Don't Miss It", which was released on 4 June 2018, was a track from the album.
 However, both "Vincent", released in late 2017, and "If the Car Beside You Moves Ahead", released earlier in 2018 were absent from the track listing.
 Nevertheless, there had been speculation that the leak was "an elaborate fake".

 Soon after, LED and projection billboards appeared in London and New York promoting the album and revealing a URL for assumeform.com.
 The site featured a short sample of minimal, ambient music, revealed by Shazam to be "Lullaby for My Insomniac", and an animated graphic featuring the album title.
 A sign in tag and a video asking a series of questions, taken from the lyrics to the title track, were later added to the site.
 On 10 January, promotional posters for the album appeared on the London Underground, revealing the album' cover art and officially confirming a release date of 18 January 2019 and guest appearances from André 3000, Travis Scott, Moses Sumney, Metro Boomin and Rosalía.
 Both the track listing and the features were confirmed on Blake's official Instagram account.

 On 17 January, only twelve hours prior to the album's release, Blake released the track "Mile High" featuring Travis Scott and Metro Boomin after having premiered it on Zane Lowe's Beats 1 show.
 Hours later, a third single, "Lullaby for My Insomniac", was released.
 The track "Barefoot in the Park" was released as a single on 4 April, accompanied by a music video.
 The song "Mulholland", which is included on the vinyl version of Assume Form, was released on 26 April as a single.